Find Trade Colleges

 Medical Assisting majors at FTCC take out an average of $16,262 in student loans while working on their Associate Degree.

-A rank of #3 on this year’s list means Caldwell Community College and Technical Institute is a great place for allied health & medical assisting services students working on their associate degree.
-CCCTI is a small public school located in the suburb of Hudson.
+The in-demand associate degree programs at Caldwell Community College and Technical Institute helped the school earn the #3 place on this year’s ranking of the most popular allied health & medical assisting services schools in North Carolina.
+CCCTI is a small public school located in the medium-sized suburb of Hudson.

 Of the 41 students majoring in medical assisting at CCCTI, 7% are male and 93% are female.